vivier/phomemo-tools/README.md

 # Phomemo-tools

-This package is trying to provide tools to print pictures onto the Phomemo M02 thermal printer from Linux.
+This package is trying to provide tools to print pictures onto the Phomemo M02, M110 and M120 thermal printers from Linux.

 All the information here has been reverse-engineered sniffing the bluetooth packets emitted by the Android application.